Julienbeaulieu/julienbeaulieu.github.io/_posts/2019-09-25-comprehensive-project-based-data-science-curriculum.md

 **Overview**
 - Use Python and statistics to uncover insights.
-Learn how to collect, wrangle, explore and visualize a dataset.
+Learn how to collect, wrangle, explore and visualize a data set.
 - Introduction to supervised, unsupervised and deep learning with practical projects for each.
 - Introduction to common data structures and algorithms in Python with practice exercises.
 - Practical approach to Machine Learning using fastai library.
 Focus on ensembles methods and deep learning.